0xZephyria/dhot.eu.org/README.md

-DHOT Networks Website is a modern and sleek website template crafted for professionals in the creative industry.
-Global can serve as a single page portfolio or be easily modified to serve as the perfect beginning for a hip creative agency.
+DHOT Networks Website is a modern and sleek website crafted by creatives from industry.
+The Site is used to serve as a single page portfolio, the perfect static webpage.

 The original PSD is included and was provided by [Sergey Melnik](https://www.behance.net/SergeyMelnik).